COSMEcontrol/Raspbian-Xenomai-Images/README.md

 Usage
 =====
-Download and copy the image of RaspbianXenomai ready for use:
+Download and copy the image of Raspbian-Xenomai ready for use:

 ```groovy
   sudo ./copyImage.sh
 ```
-Specify the route where will be copied image RaspbianXenomai
+Specify the route where will be copied image Raspbian-Xenomai
 Example:
  ```groovy
   /dev/mmcblk0